-Arctic Norway Hammerfest Sørøya Expedition: 9/10-Day Sea Kayaking Adventure
+Arctic Norway Hammerfest Sørøya Expedition: 9-Day Sea Kayaking Adventure

-This adventure focuses on the very best of Arctic Norway’s wild north west—carefully curated for advanced expedition paddlers.
+This adventure focuses on the very best of Arctic Norway’s wild north west—carefully curated for experienced expedition paddlers.

 Discover Norway’s Wild Frontier